Verifiable and Provably Secure Machine Unlearning

 \subsection{Scalability}

-Our experiments with the instantiated system show that the run-time of the protocol is dominated by the proof of update.
-We base our construction on \ac{VC} and, consequently, inherit its limitations.
-The limited scalability we observe in our experiments is comparable to similar problems which have been approached with VC~\cite{shafran2021crypto, helbitz2021reducing, kim-2018-logistic, kim-2018-secure}.
-Nevertheless, we also discuss how we can improve performance with the primitives available today.
-In general, the run-time depends on the size of the verification circuit.
-In the following, we discuss two directions on how this can be reduced.
+Our experiments show that the run-time of the instantiated protocol is dominated by generating and verifying the proof of training and unlearning.
+We base our construction on \ac{VC} and, as a result, inherit its scalability limitations.
+This can also be observed for other VC-based approaches in the ML setting~\cite{shafran-21-crypto, helbitz-21-reducing, kim-18-logistic, kim-18-secure}.
+Any future advances in \ac{VC} will lead to run-time improvements for our approach.
+Nevertheless, we want discuss how we can improve performance with the primitives available today.

-\mypar{Sharded, Isolated, Sliced, and Aggregated (SISA) training~\textnormal{\cite{bourtoule2019machine}}} It is a technique to improve the performance of exact machine unlearning.
-The basic idea is to split the training data into non-overlapping shards, train a separate model on each shard and aggregate results.
-To further reduce computational costs, each shard can be divided into slices and training is done iteratively with increasing number of slices.
-For unlearning, this allows to begin training from an intermediate checkpoint (\ie before the slice with the unlearnt data points was introduced).

-In our setting, SISA training can also be leveraged to reduce the computational cost of proof generation.
-As shards only contain a subset of data, the verification circuit can be much smaller; the setup needs only be executed once and parameters can be shared across all shards.
-As shards are independent of each other, and verification can be parallelized.

-\mypar{Chaining} Sharding reduces the size of the circuit by reducing the number of training points.
-Similarly, we can also reduce the number of epochs in the circuit.
-In particular, we can define the circuit to verify only a single epoch and chain together multiple executions of the same circuit.
-Moreover, each epoch can be verified independently --- allowing further verification parallelization.